DE / EN

 Product and Innovation Management

-Concerning this background, the superordinate goals of this master thesis are (1) to review and systemize relevant academic literature, (2) to identify potential applications in B2B business operations, and (3) to elaborate which mechanisms and consequences can be derived for organizations.
-To analyze this topic, a survey and/or expert interviews might be conducted.
+Concerning this background, the superordinate goals of this master thesis are (1) to review and systemize relevant academic literature, (2) to identify success factors and potential hurdles of AI applications in new product development (cross-industry), and (3) to elaborate which managerial implications can be derived.
+Expert interviews might be conducted to analyze this topic.
 More specific research questions and the way of inquiry can be determined individually.

 Price Management